State Summary 2018 — North Dakota

 11,000 students received the ND Ag Mag publication 3 times this school year.
 Agriculture literacy increased for approximately 6500 students and community members due to the programs funded by the Mini-Grants made possible.

-5,855 students have improved agriculture literacy due to the annual field trip programs Living Ag Classroom" and Special Assignment Pizza".
+5,855 students have improved agriculture literacy due to the annual field trip programs Living Ag Classroom.

 Outreach to 2,500 schools for the AgMag through cooperation on a Specialty Crop Block Grant sending honey kits out to fourth grade classes.